 SB 189 directs the Animal Health Commissioner to promulgate rules and regulations by December 31, 2015, regarding acceptable methods of euthanasia.
 The bill also directs the Board of Veterinary Examiners to establish in rules and regulations the information and proof of qualifications needed for obtaining an institutional license to practice veterinary medicine; an applicant must be employed by a school of veterinary medicine in the state.
 (In 2014, SB 278 transferred all duties, powers, employees, and funding of the Board of Veterinary Examiners into the Division of Animal Health in the Department of Agriculture, until July 1, 2016.
-The Board retains rules and regulations authority, and proposed rules and regulations are to be formally proposed by the Secretary of Agriculture.) (euthanasia topic heard February 8, 2016; fee for institutional license heard March 22, 2016)
+The Board retains rules and regulations authority, and proposed rules and regulations are to be formally proposed by the Secretary of Agriculture.)
+(The corresponding euthanasia rules and regulations were heard at the February 8, 2016, meeting; the corresponding fee for institutional license rules and regulations were heard March 22, 2016.)

 - SB 206 authorizes the Attorney General to adopt rules and regulations needed to administer the provisions of the Vision Care Services Act regarding discount cards and vision care discount plans.
-Those rules and regulations are to be adopted by January 1, 2016. - HB 2048 authorizes the Attorney General to adopt rules and regulations necessary to implement the provisions of the Scrap Metal Theft Reduction Act. (heard September 28, 2015) - HB 2111 removes authority for the Attorney General to adopt rules and regulations regarding the collection of restitution or debts owed to courts.
+Those rules and regulations are to be adopted by January 1, 2016. - HB 2048 authorizes the Attorney General to adopt rules and regulations necessary to implement the provisions of the Scrap Metal Theft Reduction Act.
+(The corresponding rules and regulations were heard at the September 28, 2015, and September 6, 2016, meetings.) - HB 2111 removes authority for the Attorney General to adopt rules and regulations regarding the collection of restitution or debts owed to courts.
 Instead, the bill specifies the Supreme Court may adopt rules on this topic.
 (KAR 16-9-1 would be affected.) - Senate Sub. for HB 2124 adds the Attorney General to the Department of Revenue as those authorized to promulgate rules and regulations regarding the units sold by each tobacco product manufacturer for each year. - HB 2256 authorizes the Attorney General to adopt rules and regulations to implement and administer the provisions of the Open Records Act and the Open Meetings Act.